virelay/virelay/docs/source/contributors-guide/how-to-contribute.rst

 Contributing Code or Documentation
 ==================================

 Before contributing code or documentation, please ensure that there is no existing issue that aligns with your ideas.
 This helps avoid duplication of effort and ensures a seamless integration of your contributions into the project.
-If you have an idea for a contribution but can't find a related issue, we encourage you to open an issue before starting you work, where you outline your proposal.
+If you have an idea for a contribution but can't find a related issue, we encourage you to open an issue, where you outline your proposal, before starting your work.
 This facilitates alignment with the rest of the team and may prevent unnecessary work.

 To contribute code or documentation, follow these steps: